uidaholib/collectionbuilder-cdm-template/pages/about.md

 In 2018, the company merged with "Arkansas-based Deltic Timber in an all-stock transaction, creating a leading domestic timberland owner and top-tier wood products manufacturer."
 As a result, the consolidated company was renamed "PotlatchDeltic Corporation."[^1]

 Though the population of Potlatch has dwindled over the years since the mill's closure, Potlatch remains a bedroom community for the university towns of Moscow, Idaho (University of Idaho) and Pullman, Washington (Washington State University).

+{% capture funfacts %}

+- The name "Potlatch was borrowed from the Chinook word for a Native American celebration of goodwill and gift giving.[^1]"
+- Charles Weyerhaeuser, son of Frederick Weyerhaeuser, was the first president of Potlatch Lumber Company.
+- The Potlatch Lumber Company believed that a company town was a necessary investment and a proper step in labor relations and community improvement.
+When the mill began operating in the fall of 1906, the town consisted of two boarding houses, two schools, a hotel, two churches, a mercantile, bank, post office, and an opera house.
+Bars and saloons were prohibited in the town, as was gambling.
+Potlatch attracted many settlers and immigrant families looking for work.
+The town grew quickly and, for a time, was the second largest town in Latah County.

+{% endcapture %}

+{% include feature/card.md text=funfacts header="Fun Facts" col-class="col-md-6 m-3"  %}

 [^1]: https://www.potlatchdeltic.com/Page/ViewPage/12
 [^2]: https://www.waymarking.com/waymarks/WMAAJR_Company_Town_Potlatch_Idaho